 I’ve talked before about using multiple layers of protection and I’m going to insist on this.
 You can add next-generation anti-hacking tools on top of your antivirus.
-These play a crucial role when it comes to proactively securing your data from malicious attacks.
+These play a crucial role when it comes to proactively secure your data from malicious attacks.

-Remember: safe and clean device = safe and clean cloud storage.
+Remember safe and clean device = safe and clean cloud storage.

 11. Sharing is caring – when you do it safely.

 Start by reviewing who are the people who have access to documents stored in your cloud account.
 Once that’s done, take the necessary actions: revoke access were no longer needed and limit access to “read-only” where possible.

 You should refrain from offering administrator privileges to anyone, even if you trust them.
 If their account gets compromised, yours can become exposed as well.